mgoellnitz/tangram/README.md

 ```
 (output folders are set to .../build/classes/main not to .../bin)

-(We don't recommend using eclipse anymore)
+(We don't recommend using the obsolete eclipse IDE anymore.)